yingweiwo

 Absorption, Distribution and Excretion

-Abacavir is partially metabolized by alcohol dehydrogenase (to form the 5'-carboxylic acid) and glucuronidation (to form the 5'-glucuronide).
+Abacavir is partially metabolized by alcohol dehydrogenase (to produce 5'-carboxylic acid) and glucuronidation (to produce 5'-glucuronide).

-The metabolic fate of abacavir has not been fully determined, but the drug is metabolized in the liver.
-Abacavir is metabolized by alcohol dehydrogenase to form the 5-carboxylic acid and by glucuronyltransferase to form the 5-glucuronide; these metabolites do not appear to have any antiviral activity.
-Any involvement of cytochrome p450 isoenzymes in the metabolism of abacavir is limited.
+The metabolic pathway of abacavir is not fully understood, but the drug is metabolized in the liver.
+Abacavir is metabolized by alcohol dehydrogenase to produce 5'-carboxylic acid, and by glucuronidase to produce 5'-glucuronide; these metabolites do not appear to have any antiviral activity.
+Cytochrome P450 isoenzymes are involved in abacavir metabolism to a limited extent.

-Intracellularly, abacavir is phosphorylated to abacavir monophosphate by adenosine phosphotransferase; abacavir monophosphate is then converted to carbovir monophosphate in a reaction catalyzed by cytosolic enzymes and then to carbovir triphosphate by cellular kinases.
-Intracellular (host cell) conversion of abacavir to carbovir triphosphate is necessary for the antiviral activity of the drug.
-The in vitro intracellular half-life of carbovir triphosphate in CD4+ CEM cells is 3.3 hours.
+Intracellularly, abacavir is phosphorylated by adenosine phosphotransferase to abacavir monophosphate; abacavir monophosphate is then converted to carbovir monophosphate by cytoplasmic enzymes, and then to carbovir triphosphate by cellular kinases.
+The intracellular (host cell) conversion of abacavir to carbovir triphosphate is necessary for the drug to exert its antiviral activity.
+In vitro experiments showed that the intracellular half-life of carbovir triphosphate (SRP: a metabolite of abacavir sulfate) in CD4+ CEM cells was 3.3 hours.

-The in vitro intracellular half-life of carbovir triphosphate /SRP: a metabolite of abacavir sulfate,/ in CD4+ CEM cells is 3.3 hours.
+In vitro experiments showed that the intracellular half-life of carbovir triphosphate (SRP: a metabolite of abacavir sulfate) in CD4+ CEM cells was 3.3 hours.

 Toxicity/Toxicokinetics